manaskarra/mkstocker-local/README.md

 Commercial apps often cause unusual delays, lack multi-currency support or charge premium fees for even the most basic features.
 MKStocker gives me complete control over my financial data while providing the real-time insights I need to make informed investment decisions.

 Built with React and Flask, this project reflects my growing interest in finance and trading.
-As a new investor, I’m eager to explore the intersection of technology and finance.”
+As a new investor, I’m eager to explore the intersection of technology and finance.

 ## Features